Joseph Boxhall: RMS Titanic

-While in New York, he served as a witness in the American inquiry into the sinking.
+After arriving in New York on April 28, Boxhall was examined by a doctor and was excused from testifying in the American inquiry into the sinking, but nonetheless he testified about a week later.
 He and his fellow surviving officers were allowed to leave New York on the Adriatic on 2 May.
 After returning to England, Boxhall bore witness again, this time at the British inquiry.
 Much of his testimony concerned details of the lifeboat lowerings and Titanic's navigation, including the many ice warnings.
 He was also the first person to testify that he saw another vessel in proximity while Titanic sank.

 Later years and death

-Following the Titanic disaster, Boxhall briefly served as Fourth Officer on White Star's Adriatic.
+Following the sinking of Titanic, Boxhall briefly served as Fourth Officer on White Star's Adriatic.
 He was promoted to lieutenant in the RNR on 27 May 1915.
 During the First World War, he was commissioned to serve for one year aboard the battleship HMS Commonwealth before being dispatched to Gibraltar, where he commanded a torpedo boat.

 Boxhall returned to White Star following the war in May 1919, having married Marjory Beddells two months prior.
 On 27 May 1923, he was promoted to lieutenant-commander in the RNR.
 He signed on as second officer on board RMS Olympic – the lead ship of the three Olympic-class vessels which Titanic was the second ship constructed – on 30 June 1926.
-After the White Star-Cunard merger in 1933, he served in senior capacity as first and later chief officer of the RMS Aquitania, although he was never made a captain in the merchant marine.
-(The White Star line never promoted any of the surviving Titanic officers to command rank.)
+After the White Star-Cunard merger in 1933, he served in senior capacity as First and later Chief Officer of the RMS Aquitania, although he was never made a captain in the merchant marine.
+He also served as First Officer on SS Berengeria and as Chief Officer on RMS Scythia.

-After 41 years at sea, he retired in 1940.
-Boxhall was a generally taciturn and quiet man, usually reluctant to speak about his experiences on the Titanic.
-However, in 1957, he acted as a technical advisor for the film adaptation of Walter Lord's documentary-style novel, A Night to Remember, and also gave a BBC interview in 1962.
+After 41 years at sea, Boxhall retired in 1940.
+Boxhall was a generally taciturn and quiet man, usually reluctant to speak about his experiences on Titanic.
+However, in 1957, he acted as a technical advisor for the film adaptation of Walter Lord's historical account, A Night to Remember—later to attend the film's worldwide premiere in Odeon Leicester Square alongside Third Officer Pitman—and also gave a BBC interview in 1962.